-Below are examples of collective impact budgets currently used in the United States and Canada, and while not always directly transferrable to a New Zealand context, 61 give an indication of the investments being made in these processes internationally.
+Below are examples of collective impact budgets currently used in the United States and Canada, and while not always directly transferrable to a New Zealand context, give an indication of the investments being made in these processes internationally.

-It should also be noted that major grants from national anchor funders require 'matched' funding62 from local places which frequently comes from local/regional government, and local/regional philanthropic sources.
+It should also be noted that major grants from national anchor funders require 'matched' funding from local places which frequently comes from local/regional government, and local/regional philanthropic sources.
 Whether matched annual contributions of more than \$100,000 could be generated in some New Zealand communities would need to be tested.
 The match funding principle however is an important one for PMP to build in, as local investment would also strengthen community ownership of outcomes/success because there is 'local skin (funding) in the game.'

-61 It should be noted that intervention scales and populations are much larger in North American contexts.
+&lt;sup>61 It should be noted that intervention scales and populations are much larger in North American contexts.
 Interestingly, collaboration costs don't necessarily increase dramatically for larger sized communities.
 In Vibrant Communities experience, larger communities were able to leverage additional resources locally to get their work done.

-T Around \$400K t Backbone Budgets Ca o Upwards of \$800K Expense Category Bud i Low get (\$) High Description Salaries 80,000 155,000 1 FTE Executive Director 55,000 100,000 1 FTE Facilitator/Coordinator 65,000 100,000 1 FTE Data/Operations Manager 25,000 65,000 5-1 FTE Admin.
-Support Benefits 45,000 84,000 At 20% of salaries Professional Fees 90,000 105,000 Consultants, R&E, Recruiting, Data Collection Travel and Meetings 7,000 30,000 Workshops, events, retreat Community Engagement 0 35,000 Space rental, youth stipends Communications 36,500 90,000 Reports, materials design, paid media Technology 0 4,900 in kind hardware, software, IT Office 0 74,000 in kind/paid rent, utilities, supplies Other 0 6,500 Staff training, miscellaneous Total Expenses 403,500 849,400 Covered by grants and fees
+Backbone Budgets Ca o Upwards of \$800K Illustration of a Backb one's Budg et: 72 82 2 Transferrance in the second Bud get (5) Construction of America Expense Category Low High Description Salaries 80,000 155,000 1 FTE Executive Director 55,000 100,000 1 FTE Facilitator/Coordinator 65,000 100,000 1 FTE Data/Operations Manager 25,000 65,000 5-1 FTE Admin.
+Support Benefits 45,000 84,000 At 20% of salaries Professional Fees 90,000 105,000 Consultants, R&E, Recruiting, Data Collection Travel and Meetings 7,000 30,000 Workshops, events, retreat Community Engagement 0 35,000 Space rental, youth stipends Communications 36,500 90,000 Reports, materials design, paid media Technology 0 4,900 In kind hardware, software, IT Office 0 74,000 In kind/paid rent, utilities, supplies Other 0 6,500 Staff training, miscellaneous Total Expenses 403,500 849,400 Covered by grants and fees